orllewin/playdate_music_aus_sample/README.md

 ```

 * `title`: String.
 Not truncated so keep it short
-* `path`: String, path tot he sample within the .pda directory
+* `path`: String, path to the sample within the .pda directory, or patch
-* `type`: String: see below. files are streamed from disk.
-Use sample for anything but long audio files.
+* `type`: String: see below. `file` types are streamed from disk.
+Use `sample` for anything but long audio files.
 * `mode`: String, the initial mode, can be one of `hit`, `play`, `loop` - see below for specs for each
 * `image`: String _optional_ - path to an image in the .pda directory
 * `key`: String _optional_ - one of `left`, `right`, `up`, `down`, `a`, `b`